Follow HIPAA to Build a Regulatory Compliant Telehealth Platform

 Data Backup

 Yes, you still have to back up some patients’ sensitive data, although it may contradict the Proper Storage principle.
-Have a security policy in place, indicating which of the patients’ information you may safely back up.
+Have a security policy in place, indicating which of the patients’ information you back up.
 Note that it is only safe to have duplicates of the least vulnerable data.
-According to HIPAA guidelines, backups of PHI should be encrypted and stored securely, with access limited to authorized personnel only.
+According to HIPAA guidelines, backups of PHI must be encrypted and stored securely, with access limited to authorized personnel only.

 Automatic Log Off